Faculty and Staff

 Blake Brophy

 Outside of work, Blake is committed to supporting a vibrant arts & culture environment throughout the greater Washington, DC community.
 He has served on the boards of three performing arts organizations and has performed in and directed numerous staged productions with several local theatre groups.
-Blake lives on Capitol Hill and enjoys travel, cooking and spending summer afternoons rooting for the home team at Nationals Stadium.
+Blake lives on Capitol Hill and enjoys travel, cooking, and

 Julian Denizard

-Aidan Montessori School has recently created the role of Diversity Coordinator and we are thrilled to welcome Julian Denizard to our team.
+Julian Denizard is Aidan's Director of Inclusion and Belonging.
 Julian has served as a member of the James Madison University (JMU) and Harrisonburg activism community as a Diversity Educator at JMU, a collaborator with JMU admin in matters regarding minority student affairs, and a volunteer for the Harrisonburg On The Road Collaborative.
 He has also served as an executive board member for several minority student organizations under the JMU Center for Multicultural Student Services.
 Additionally, Julian recently had the pleasure of serving as a volunteer for Real Industry, a nonprofit organization based in California that focuses on empowering undergraduate students of color and connecting them with prominent companies and organizations for the sake of building their professional networks.

 Julian’s passion for education primarily stems from his mother's longtime service as a substitute teacher in Northern Virginia and North Carolina.
-Combined with his expertise in dialogue facilitation, cultural awareness, and diversity education, the progressive nature of the Montessori approach deeply resonates with him and Julian is excited to join the Aidan community.
+Combined with his expertise in dialogue facilitation, cultural awareness, and diversity education, the progressive nature of the Montessori approach deeply resonates with him and Julian is excited to be part of the Aidan community.

 Linda Fincham